lando/lando/docs/config/tooling.md

 You can also define your own options for use in tooling.
 These options follow the same spec as [Lando tasks](./../contrib-plugins.md#tasks) and are generally used in combination with an underlying script.

 Note that the options interface just provides a way to define and then inject options into a given command.
 It is up to the user to make sure the underlying command or script knows what to do with such options.
-Note that if you use interactive options you need to set `level: app` as below.
+Note that if you use interactive options you need to set `level: app` as shown below:

 ```yaml
 tooling: